Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

 *   **Purpose:** This step covers the critical cycle of generating a proposed code edit, verifying it rigorously *before* application, applying it, and verifying the result *after* application.
 *   **Core Cycle:** [Generate -> Pre-Verify -> Apply -> Post-Verify -> Summarize]
+*   **Mandatory Execution Order:** The sub-steps within this section (4.1 through 4.5, corresponding to the Core Cycle) **MUST** be executed sequentially in their presented numerical order.
+No step may be skipped or reordered.
+*   **Rationale for Sequential and Mandatory Execution:** Each step in this cycle (4.1 through 4.5) logically builds upon the successful and verified completion of the preceding one.
+This strict order is paramount for systematically preventing errors, ensuring that all changes meticulously align with the verified plan, and proactively maintaining the integrity and quality of the codebase.
+All five sub-steps are mandatory to form a comprehensive verification loop around every code modification:
+        *   **4.1 Generate Proposed Edit (`code_edit`):** This initial phase involves formulating the precise `code_edit` content based on the established and verified plan from Step 3.
+            *   *Why it's first and mandatory:* A proposed change must be clearly defined before any verification or application can occur.
+This step translates the plan into a concrete, reviewable artifact.
+        *   **4.2 Pre-Apply Verification:** This crucial step involves a meticulous examination of the *proposed `code_edit` diff* (from 4.1) *before* it is submitted to the `edit_file` tool.
+It ensures the proposed changes align with the plan and are free of obvious errors or unintended modifications.
+            *   *Why it's before 'Apply Edit' and mandatory:* To catch and rectify any deviations, errors, or misunderstandings in the *proposed code itself* prior to its integration into the actual codebase.
+This is a critical preventive checkpoint to avoid applying flawed or incomplete edits.
+        *   **4.3 Apply Edit:** Only after the `code_edit` has successfully passed the rigorous Pre-Apply Verification (4.2) is the `edit_file` (or `reapply`) tool called to modify the target file.
+            *   *Why it's after 'Pre-Apply Verification' and mandatory:* This ensures that only changes that have been thoroughly vetted against the plan are attempted on the live codebase, minimizing the risk of introducing errors.
+        *   **4.4 Post-Apply Verification:** Following the execution of the edit tool, this step meticulously verifies the *actual diff applied* to the file.
+It confirms that the tool correctly implemented the verified proposal from 4.2 and checks for any unexpected side-effects or discrepancies introduced by the tool itself.
+            *   *Why it's after 'Apply Edit' and mandatory:* Edit tools may not always apply changes perfectly as specified.
+This step is essential to confirm that the *result in the file* accurately reflects the intended, verified change and to detect any tool-induced errors or incomplete applications.
+        *   **4.5 Generate Post-Action Verification Summary:** This concluding step for the cycle involves creating a structured summary that documents the successful completion and outcomes of all preceding verification actions (4.2, 4.4) for the applied edit.
+            *   *Why it's the final part of the cycle for an edit and mandatory:* This provides a clear, auditable record confirming that the entire verification process was diligently followed for the specific change.
+It serves as a final quality gate and proof of adherence before considering the edit cycle for that task complete.

     **CRITICAL WARNING:** VERIFY ALL DIFF LINES.
 Failure to meticulously verify the *entire* diff (both proposed and applied) is a primary cause of regressions. **Verification means ensuring every changed/added line aligns with the plan, is syntactically correct, all referenced imports/symbols/variables are valid, and no unexpected logic changes or side-effects are introduced.** Treat tool output (`edit_file`, `reapply`) with extreme skepticism.